 Calculations for Standard Deviatoin, Alpha, Tracking Error, and Information Ratio are annualized.
 This presentation is accompanied by additional disclosures which can be found on the last pages.
+All information herein is confidential and proprietary.

-Portfolio Statistics 3
+Portfolio Statistics

 Portfolio Benchmark

 Market Cap (\$, B) \$B 177.9 133.8

 P/E Ratio 20.3 22.5

 P/B Ratio 2.5 2.6

 Yield (%) 1.8 2.2